 Different technologies for UV water disinfection

 Since that first application, the sophistication and capabilities of UV water disinfection technology have grown exponentially.
-While manufacturers offer endless options for UV water disinfection systems spanning different makes, models, and specifications, they can all be grouped into two main categories:
+While manufacturers offer endless options for UV water disinfection systems, they can all be grouped into two main categories:

 - Light-in-a-pipe systems.
-In these systems, pressurized water is exposed to 254 nm UV light as it flows through a quartz tube.
-Light-in-a-pipe systems are advantageous in that they offer greater control over water conditions within the system, such as preventing exposure to airborne pathogens.
+In these systems, pressurized water is exposed to 254nm UV light as it flows through a quartz tube.
+Light-in-a-pipe systems are advantageous in that they offer greater control over water conditions within the system, like preventing exposure to airborne pathogens.
 However, they can be costlier to operate given increased energy requirements and maintenance costs.

 - Channel systems.
 In these systems, non-pressurized water is exposed to 254 nm UV light as it flows through an open channel.
-Channel systems are often used to disinfect large water streams – especially wastewater streams – as they can offer lower operation and maintenance costs.
-However, channel systems are also more vulnerable to airborne pathogens and other risks due to their open nature.
+Channel systems are often used to disinfect large water streams, especially wastewater streams, as they can offer lower operation and maintenance costs.
+However, channel systems are also more vulnerable to airborne pathogens due to their open nature.

-As both types of systems have advantages and disadvantages, it’s important for engineers to understand their options and find the best fit for their project requirements.
+As both types of systems have advantages and disadvantages, it’s important for engineers to understand their options to find the best fit for their project.

 Making water safer with better UV technology

-UV systems are already a safe and reliable solution for disinfecting potable water, wastewater, reuse water, and rainwater, and they are only becoming better with continual advances in technology.
+UV systems are already a safe and reliable solution for disinfecting potable water, wastewater, reuse water, and rainwater, only becoming better with continual advances in technology.

 Here are a few of the ways in which UV water disinfection technology is becoming smarter and more effective:

 - UV dose consistency.
-Maintaining a consistent UV dose is important to ensure that all the water flowing through a UV system meets the minimum requirements for safe disinfection.
-Advances in lamp technology allow lamps to be calibrated to operate at a higher intensity initially and maintain the minimum required lamp intensity until the very end of their lifespan.
+Maintaining a consistent UV dose ensures the water flowing through a UV system meets the minimum requirements for safe disinfection.
+Advances in lamp technology allow lamps to be calibrated at a higher intensity initially to maintain the minimum required intensity until the end of their lifespan.

 - Real-time monitoring.
 UV systems typically have sensors to indicate when performance falls below minimum thresholds.
-However, when sensors are poorly calibrated or the cause of an alarm is not clear, it can be a nuisance for operators.
+However, when sensors are poorly calibrated or the cause of an alarm is not clear, it can be a nuisance.
 Fortunately, smarter sensors and remote real-time monitoring are continually improving reliability while reducing maintenance requirements.

 - 360-degree coverage.
-Suspended and dissolved solids in the water can cause shadowing within a UV disinfection system, reducing its efficacy and thus the safety of the water.
+Suspended and dissolved solids in water can cause shadowing within a UV disinfection system allowing pathogens to pass through.
 This challenge is being overcome with smarter system design, such as using dual lamps and reflectors to provide 360-degree UV light coverage that attacks pathogens from all angles.

-With some countries actively shifting away from chemical disinfection of water due to health and safety concerns, demand for UV water disinfection is set to grow further.
-And with smarter technology making UV systems a better choice across diverse applications and industries, understanding UV water disinfection is becoming increasingly important for engineers around the world.
+With some countries actively shifting away from chemical disinfection, due to health and safety concerns, demand for UV water disinfection is growing.
+Understanding UV water disinfection is becoming increasingly important for engineers around the world.